Python-Test-Engineer/ancestors-ai/docs/index.md

 ### A Living Biography
 Your life, told your way.
 Let AI help weave your individual stories into a beautiful, coherent narrative of who you are.

+### Videos, comics...

+With all the latest models, you can take an experience, an image of it and yourself and create videos or comic books.

+Creatively, the options are endless...a custom bedtime story for little Susie...

 ### Important Facts, Safely Kept
 Medical history, family traditions, important life events—all organized and accessible according to your wishes.